New physics implications of VBF searches exemplified through the Georgi-Machacek model: Acknowledgements

 \section{Acknowledgements}

 DD thanks the Science and Engineering Research Board, India for financial support through grant no. CRG/2022/000565.
-IS acknowledges support from DST-INSPIRE, India, under grant no. IFA21-PH272.
+IS acknowledges the support from project number RF/23-24/1964/PH/NFIG/009073 and from DST-INSPIRE, India, under grant no. IFA21-PH272.
 NG would like to thank Harish-Chandra Research institute for hospitality and computation facility while the project was going on.
 NG would also like to acknowledge IOE-IISC fellowship program for financial support.
 SM acknowledges Infosys-TIFR leading edge research grant.
 We also thank the International Centre for Theoretical Sciences (ICTS) for their warm hospitality during the discussion meeting - ``Particle Physics: Phenomena, Puzzles, Promises'' (code: ICTS/p2p32022/11) where a significant progress of this work has been made.